Another debate brawl? Fox News, Kelly set for Trump rematch

 "Frankly, I have been ready for seven months to move beyond what happened after that August debate," Kelly said in a recent interview.
 "I feel like it's getting boring.
 Trump has bigger things to worry about, and so do I."

-The brash billionaire's unfiltered style has helped generate unprecedented ratings for news networks including Fox, owned by Rupert Murdoch's 21st Century Fox Inc (FOXA.O).
+The brash billionaire's unfiltered style has helped generate unprecedented ratings for news networks including Fox, owned by Rupert Murdoch's 21st Century Fox Inc .

 The cable channel's August debate attracted 24 million viewers, a record for a presidential primary debate on any network, according to Nielsen.
 The January forum without Trump drew 12.5 million, still the second-largest audience in the network's history.